florent-brosse/EKS-multiarch/Readme.md

 ````

 ## Conclusion
-In this demo, we create a multiarch docker images and use it with EKS.
+In this demo, we create multi-arch docker images and use them with EKS.
-By combining Graviton 2 and spot, the potentiol saving is very important.
-For this demo I used 2 separeted managed node group for ARM and x86 to be sure to deploy my pod into the 2 architectures but the different architecture could be into the same managed node group.
+By combining Graviton 2 and spot, the potential saving is very important.
+For this demo, I used 2 different managed node group for ARM and x86 to be sure to deploy my pod into the 2 architectures but the different architecture could be into the same managed node group.